UoB-COMSM0166/2026-group-27/README.md

 ## 3.?
 Identifying Stakeholders

-Stakeholders are individuals or groups who are involved in, affected by, or able to influence the product.
-They may contribute positively or negatively and are essential to the success of the project.
-Identifying stakeholders ensures that all relevant groups are considered and helps to understand who the product is for and how it should be developed to meet their needs (Pirozzi, 2019).
-The onion model was used to identify stakeholders and their level of involvement, helping us to prioritise the needs of key users during development (Alexander & Robertson, 2004).
+Stakeholders are individuals or groups involved in, affected by, or able to influence the product.
+They are essential to the success of the project.
+Identifying stakeholders ensures relevant groups are considered and helps define the target audience (Pirozzi, 2019).
+The onion model was used to identify stakeholders and their level of involvement, helping prioritise key users (Alexander & Robertson, 2004).

 <p align="center">
    <b>Figure ?: </b>